 Grace Chapman Elton

-Grace Chapman Elton is Director of Horticulture at Lewis Ginter Botanical Garden.
+Grace Chapman Elton is the former Director of Horticulture at Lewis Ginter Botanical Garden.

 Last September, I started a 3 year term as a Director at Large for the American Public Gardens Association.
 Every 3 months, the 14 members of the Board, who are from gardens all over the country, travel to a different city for our quarterly meetings.
 I am honored to be able to represent Lewis Ginter […]Read More